Analysis | Trump grasps at a new set of straws: Computers rigged his election loss

 Neither Reuters nor other reporters say that CISA’s response to the Hammer-Scorecard conspiracy theory is the only reason for Krebs’s possible ouster.
 That it may play a role at all, though, is amazing.
 The White House is reportedly frustrated that the guy in charge of combating misinformation is forcefully combating particularly untethered allegations … which bolster Trump’s assertions that his electoral loss was a function of technological machinations.

-None of this, the Dominion stuff or the Hammer stuff, is actually reinforced by any robust evidence.
-Adherents will insist that there is, since that’s what conspiracy theorists do.
-But it’s all just an effort to rationalize Trump’s loss which, obviously, is why it appeals to Trump.
+None of this, the Dominion stuff or the Hammer stuff, is reinforced by any robust evidence.
+Adherents will insist that such evidence exists, because that’s what conspiracy theorists do.
+But it’s all just an effort to rationalize Trump’s loss, which, obviously, is why it appeals to Trump.

 There’s a funny detail here, though.
 Notice that in Trump’s tweet about Rion’s “news,” he alleges that 2.7 million Trump votes were somehow “deleted.”
 If that were true, it would still mean that Trump lost the popular vote nationally by about the same margin as he lost it four years ago.

-Even in Trump’s completely false dream scenario of how the election was rigged against him, he’d still be the second-most popular candidate.
+Even in Trump’s completely false dream scenario of how the election was rigged against him, he would still be the second-most-popular candidate.